-- The arts teacher should be listed as the contact person (arts areas include: creative writing, dance, design, music, media arts, theatre, or visual art).
-If a school wishes to apply and does not have an arts teacher, contact Arts Education Director Ashley Brown at 803-734-8630 or email@example.com.
+- An arts teacher should be listed as the contact person (arts areas include: dance, design, music, media arts, theatre, or visual art).
+If a school wishes to apply and does not have an arts teacher, contact Deputy Director Ashley Brown at firstname.lastname@example.org.

 ABC Schools are not eligible to apply.
 However, schools within an ABC District are eligible.